The Nature of Turbulence at Sub-Electron Scales in the Solar Wind

 In this Letter, we present new high-resolution density measurements from spacecraft potential data of Parker Solar Probe (PSP) \cite{Fox_2016} across electron scales.
 By comparing density and magnetic spectra, we show that both steepen below $\rho_e$ but exhibit distinct slopes, with the magnetic spectrum being steeper.
 These observations indicate a transition to electrostatic turbulence and are consistent with the predictions of an electron entropy cascade, which may explain irreversible dissipation of turbulent energy at sub-electron scales. }

 \paragraph*{Data \& Measurement techniques:}{

-We use high-resolution search coil magnetometer (SCM) and antenna potential DFB burst mode data from the FIELDS instrument suite on PSP, sampled at $\sim 19\,\mathrm{kHz}$ \cite{Bale_2016, Malaspina_2016, Jannet_2021}.
+We use high-resolution search coil magnetometer (SCM) and antenna potential burst mode data from the FIELDS instrument suite on PSP, sampled at $\sim 19\,\mathrm{kHz}$ \cite{Bale_2016, Malaspina_2016, Jannet_2021}.
 Data from encounters E10–E18 were surveyed for intervals with enhanced fluctuation amplitudes near the Sun, where density and magnetic spectra could be resolved at scales below $\rho_e$.
 Although $\rho_e$ and $d_e$ shift beyond instrumental resolution near perihelion, several $27\,\mathrm{s}$ intervals within $0.15–0.2\,\textrm{au}$ were identified where sub-$\rho_e$ scales could be resolved.
 We selected 76 such intervals without dust hits or wave activity, exhibiting $\textrm{SNR}\gtrsim 10$ at the observed spectral break around $d_e$ (detailed in the next section).
-The intervals have mean plasma parameters: $\beta_i=\beta_e\simeq0.4$ and temperature ratio, $T_i/T_e\simeq1$.
+The intervals used do not introduce any systematic biases and constitute a representative sample spanning a range of solar wind conditions near the Sun, with plasma beta $\beta_i \simeq \beta_e \simeq 0.4$ and a temperature ratio $T_i/T_e \simeq 1$.